Date Issued

 to Veterans Health Administration (VHA)

-We recommended that requestors consistently include “inpatient” in the consult title and that facility managers monitor compliance.
+We recommended that all required Environment of Care Committee members consistently attend committee meetings and that facility managers monitor compliance.

 No. 9